jphran/jphran.github.io/_posts/2019-12-18-walkOutSong.md

 ## Background

 What is a walk out song?
 It's simply a song that you crank up to full volume while you give everyone the middle finger.

+## The Best Walk Out Song

+First, honorable mentions.
+Solid baseline, deep angry vocals, and a whole lotta respect is needed for a good walk out song.
+DMX knows his stuff, he's been around long enough.
+It also helps that everyone knows the song.
+If anyone is trying to argue this, I would direct them here. <a href="https://www.youtube.com/watch?v=fGx6K90TmCI"><b>X Gon' Give It To Ya</b></a>

+Beastie boys have a classic feel and they really nailed the idgaf energy in <a href="https://www.youtube.com/watch?v=z5rRZdiu1UE"><b>Sabotage</b></a>.
+Hard guitar, screamy vocals, everything one looks for in the best walkout song ever.